NiceneNerd/BCML/docs/trouble.md

 an old version of Cemu or (2) have a corrupt Cemu settings file.
 Make sure you have at least Cemu 1.15, and if you still have issues, try deleting `settings.xml` from the Cemu folder.

+#### ValueError: Invalid version: 1-wiiu (expected 1-3)

+The mod you are trying to install contains a [BYML](https://zeldamods.org/wiki/BYML) file (usually `ActorInfo.product.sbyml` ) that has been corrupted by an outdated BYML tool.
+The only solution to this is to _contact the mod creator for help_ or to repair the file manually.

 ### Creating BNPs